Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

   --username USERNAME   Huawei OceanStor Dorado API username.
   -w, --warning WARN    WARN threshold for the remaining life of a backup
                         power module, as a Nagios range in days.
 Default: 180:
+  --warning-voltage WARN_VOLTAGE
+                        WARN threshold for the voltage of a backup power module, as a Nagios range in volts.
+Off by default, because the healthy range depends on the module and on how many cells it has; read the label or watch the graph first.
+Example: `--warning-voltage=15:17`

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-dorado-backup-power/